geoscixyz/gpg/content/magnetics/magnetics_plotting_processing.rst

 	:align: right
 	:scale: 100%

-2d plots of magnetic data, often referred to as maps, can provide insight about the geologic units, contacts, horizontal location of structures.
-What is presented, and how it is presented can greatly alter interpretation obtained by visually looking at the maps.
+2D plots of magnetic data, often referred to as maps, can provide insight about the geologic units, contacts, and the horizontal location of structures.
+What is presented, and how it is presented can greatly alter interpretations obtained by visually analyzing the maps.
 Raw data are not usually presented directly.
 Choices of contour plotting parameters must be made; features not related to targets might be removed; and data or image enhancement processing might be employed.
 Here we introduce some aspects of these topics.

 The most common form of magnetic survey data involves "total field" measurements.
 This means that the field's magnitude along the direction of the earth's field is measured at every location.
 To the right is a total field strength map for the whole world (a full size version is in the sidebar_ mentioned in the section :doc:`magnetics_earths_field`).